dnnxl/dnnxl.github.io/_news/announcement_4.md

 related_posts: false
 ---

-My work, “Simple Object Detection Framework without Training,” has been accepted for a poster presentation at the Eastern European Machine Learning Summer School in Novi Sad, Serbia.
+My work, *"Simple Object Detection Framework without Training,"* has been accepted for a poster presentation at the [Eastern European Machine Learning Summer School (EEML)](https://www.eeml.eu/) in Novi Sad, Serbia.